NF-Revolution/HannasEquestrianProject/README.md

 To build and run the development version of the web app, use the run configuration from the run widget in your IDE's toolbar or run it directly from the terminal:

-- for the Wasm target (faster, modern browsers):
+- for the Wasm target in Browser (recommended):
   - on macOS/Linux
     ```shell
     ./gradlew :composeApp:wasmJsBrowserDevelopmentRun